 --What is the role of narrative in recuperating or resignifying the past or imagining the future?

-Please submit a brief paper proposal/abstract (no more than 500 words), along with a brief CV, as a single file pdf by December 1, 2021.
-Also, please indicate in the file you submit whether you would be able to attend 1. in person, 2. virtually only, or 3. either.
-Please email the single pdf to email@example.com.
+Please submit a brief paper proposal/abstract (no more than 500 words), along with a brief CV, as a single file pdf by December 13 (new extended deadline!), 2021.
+Please email the single pdf to firstname.lastname@example.org.

 CHR's Annual Symposium will be organized around the Center’s research theme.
 It will feature a keynote address and will bring together an interdisciplinary group of scholars working in areas related to the theme.
 In addition to active participation by graduate students, undergraduates will be welcome and those accepted into the Symposium Seminar will have the opportunity to meet the keynote speaker and engage in discussion with her or him about their work.
 The symposium will also feature thematically related talks and programming aimed at the larger DMV community.